Jerby-Lab/GARM/README.md

 ```

 Please explore linear.py, linear_cross.py, main_sc.py, main_GAR.py for running other compared methods.

+The analysis code for overall performance comparison with automatic hyper-parameter selection on validation performance can be found in [analyze_output.ipynb](https://github.com/DixianZhu/GARM/blob/master/analyze_output.ipynb).

+The synthetic experiments can be found in [synthetic.ipynb](https://github.com/DixianZhu/GARM/blob/master/synthetic.ipynb).

 ## Citation:
 If you find GARM useful in your work, please cite the following [placeholder](https://arxiv.org/abs/2402.06104):
 ```